pcwu2022/Obsidian-Vault/Economics/Ten Principles of Economics.md

 ## Introduction

-Economics is derived from the Greek word "oikonomos," meaning "one who manages a household."
+Economics is derived from the Greek word "_oikonomos_," meaning "one who manages a household."
 Both households and economies face decisions about allocating scarce resources.
 Economics studies how society manages its scarce resources through:

 - How people make decisions
 - How people interact with one another